 \subsection{Collecting Data}

-We applied a snowball sampling strategy to collect data from Telegram.
+We used a snowball sampling strategy to collect data from Telegram.
 We only collected messages from public channels that were accessible via the website t.me.
-A channel is comparable to a news feed: the channel operator can broadcast messages to subscribers of the channel, but the subscribers cannot directly post messages in the channel.
+A channel is comparable to a news feed: the channel operator can broadcast messages to subscribers of the channel, but subscribers cannot directly post messages on the channel.
 Groups and private chats were excluded from the data collection process.
 As seeds for the snowball sampling strategy, we used a list of German hate actors proposed by \citet{hatenotfound}.
-At the time of collection, 51 channels from \citet{hatenotfound}'s list were still accessible.
-The list comprises, among others, far-right actors, supporters of QAnon and alternative media.
+At the time of data collection, 51 channels from \citet{hatenotfound}'s list were still accessible.
+The list comprises, among others, far-right actors, supporters of Qanon, and alternative media.

 In the first round of snowball sampling, we collected messages from all seed channels.
-In the next round, we collected all channels that were mentioned in the messages from the first round or whose messages were forwarded by the channels of the first round.
-We repeated this procedure in the third round, but we did not include all newly discovered channels due to a vast number of channels.
-We defined a threshold: a channel has to be mentioned or forwarded by at least five channels so that we collect its messages.
-From all channels we collected messages that were posted between 01/01/2019 and 03/15/2021.
+In the next round, we collected all channels that were mentioned in messages collected from the first round or whose messages were forwarded by the channels of the first round.
+We repeated this procedure in the third round, but we excluded all newly discovered channels due to a large number of channels.
+We defined a threshold: a channel must be mentioned or forwarded by at least five channels for us to collect its messages.
+From all channels, we collected messages that were posted between 01/01/2019 and 03/15/2021.

-After collecting the data, we conducted language detection on the messages, since the crawling process also fetches other language channels such as Russian and English and we wanted to keep the focus on German.
-We used multi-lingual word vectors from \textit{fastText} to classify the language \citep{grave2018learning}.
-The language detection is based on the message text and a link preview if it exists.
-In a second step, the language labels of the messages are aggregated on a channel level.
-The language of a channel is German, if it is the most or second most common language in the channel.
+After data collection, we conducted language detection on the messages because the crawling process also collects other language channels such as Russian and English and we wanted to keep the focus on German.
+We used multilingual word vectors from \textit{fastText} to classify languages \citep{grave2018learning}.
+The language detection here is based on the message text and a link preview if it exists.
+In a second step, the language labels of messages are aggregated on a channel level.
+The language of a channel is German if it is the most or second most common language in the channel.
 The reason for the latter is that some German channels primarily share content from foreign-language sources.